 Row 1: sc into the 40th st, and sc all the way across. ch 2.
 Turn over work.
 Now, check that your mat is indeed about 2.5 feet wide.

-Row 2 – ? : repeat row 1 until your mat is approximately 6 feet-long mat. inches in length.
+Row 2 and beyond : repeat row 1 until your mat is approximately 6 feet-long mat. inches in length.

 - You can use any kind of plastic bag, even from your dry cleaners.

-- If you want to get started, or just figure out if this project is for you (crochet plastic is not soft on hands, after all), why not make a small mat for your back door to your garden.
+- If you want to get started, or just figure out if this project is for you, why not make a small mat for your back door to your garden.
 Or a mat for by your outdoor shower?
+(Crochet with plastic is not exactly soft on your hands and this is a rather big project.)

-- Then, when you are ready, contact your local homeless shelter, or third world help organizations, start collecting plastic bags.
+- Then, when you are ready, contact your local homeless shelter or charity, and start collecting plastic bags.

-- If designs matter to you, then sort plastic bags right away by color.
+- If designs matter to you, then sort plastic bags right away by color, so you can work with them in badges.

 Questions?
 Email Dawn Warmbold at Dawn4848@hotmail.com